For general information about the Education Department, please contact:

 Becky holds dual Bachelor of Science degrees in Professional-Technical (CTE) Teaching and Corporate Training from Idaho State University and a Master’s degree in Public Administration from Eastern Washington University.
 She also holds a certification in Dependable Strengths facilitation training and Project Management.
 She has extensive experience in providing professional development training opportunities and connecting with patrons to build solutions that will be the most valuable and successful for their organization and team.

-Danielle Desormier is the general manager for the Department of Education.
+Annette Clark is the general manager for the Department of Education.
 She fulfills the day-to-day operations of the Chair’s Office and the School of Education, including coordinating policy and departmental matters; scheduling; overseeing hiring committees; staff supervision; directing special events; records retention; budget and contract management; and running the Teacher of the Month program.
-She completed her BBA in Accounting in 2010 and her MBA in Economics in 2012, and has been working in higher education administration since 2005.

 Clive Gary earned a bachelor of arts in Elementary Education from Southern Utah University in 1983 with minors in Reading and Theater Arts.
 In 2002, Clive earned his master’s degree in Educational Leadership from the University of Nevada/Reno.